rebremer/managed_identity_authentication/readme.md

 #### 7a.
 Add VNet Integration to Azure Function ####

 Go to your Azure Function, click on "Platform Features" and then "Networking".
-Subsequently, choose "VNET integration" and add the VNET and subnet in which also the self-hosted integration runtime is deployed, see also below.
+Subsequently, choose "VNET integration".
+Subsequently, add the VNET and subnet.
+Make sure that a different subnet is choosed in which the SHIR of step 6a runs, see also below.

 ![7a1.
 Azure Function VNET Integration](https://github.com/rebremer/managed_identity_authentication/blob/master/images/7a1_Azure_Function_VNET_Integration.png "7a1.
 Azure Function VNET Integration")